Shelling (fishing)

 Shelling (or conching) is a rare, tool-based foraging strategy observed in bottlenose dolphins (Tursiops sp.).
-This behavior includes dolphins driving prey into an empty conch shell, and then pouring the shells contents into its mouth.
+This behavior includes dolphins driving prey into an empty conch shell, and then pouring the shell’s contents into its mouth.

 History

 The behavior have been observed in bottlenose dolphin after a survey on Shark Bay since 2007 by collecting both genetic and behavioral data for more than 1,000 dolphins.
 Nineteen dolphins have been observed to use the shelling strategy a total of forty-two times.
 The shelling strategy is rarely observed and may be a new foraging strategy developed by bottlenose dolphins.

 Transmission of behavior

 Research has shown that the shelling behavior spreads not only via a mother-to-calf bonding, but through peer interaction as well.
 Dolphins have been shown to primarily use mother-to-calf interaction as a learning mechanism, and peer-to-peer behavioral influence is rarely seen.

 Implications of the discovery

 Tool use in aquatic life

-Tool use in regards to animal behavior can be defined as objects, nor a part of the animal itself, which are repeatedly manipulated.Tool use has most commonly been observed in land animals, and is rarely seen in aquatic life.
+Tool use in regards to animal behavior can be defined as objects, nor a part of the animal itself, which are repeatedly manipulated.
+Tool use has most commonly been observed in land animals, and is rarely seen in aquatic life.
 This is not necessarily due to a lack of ability, but rather a lack of need.
 For example, even though dolphins have larger brains compared to primates, and could thus be expected to engage in more tool-use foraging behavior, they have other methods like echolocation for attaining resources.
 Still, conching is just one example of tool use found in dolphins.